- The Source Code Manager

-- the automatic mode: if you try to modify a SCM element that is not checked out, the SCM automatically proposes to check out this element.
+- the automatic mode: if you try to modify an SCM element that is not checked out, the SCM automatically proposes to check it out.
 Once the check-out is validated, the element can be modified.

 To change the check-out mode:

 - On the "Home" pane, in the "Environment" group, expand "Options" and select "General options of WEBDEV".